-Infections with mild symptoms (such as cold-like symptoms) or no symptoms at all are likely, though to what extent they occur is not yet known.
+Infections with mild symptoms (such as cold/ allergy-like symptoms) or no symptoms at all are likely, particularly during the early stages of the infection.

 The majority of people who have contracted Covid-19 locally have displayed mild or moderate symptoms, though some have become seriously ill, requiring hospital treatment.
 Those most at risk of becoming seriously unwell are those with a weakened immune system, particularly older people and those with pre-existing health conditions (such as diabetes, cancer and chronic lung disease).

 Not everyone who has had close contact with someone infected is then confirmed to have COVID-19, however the risk is far greater (read more on close contacts here).

 WHO periodically updates the Global Surveillance for human infection with COVID-19.
 For information on case definitions, click here.